-Coloma Convent Girls’ School has achieved outstanding A-level results for 2019, with 26.5% of grades being A*/A and 61.4% being A*/B. The Head of Sixth Form, Mrs Anne-Marie Stott said, “We are extremely proud of our students, of the excellent results they have achieved and of the progress they have made during their time in the Sixth Form”.
+Coloma Convent Girls’ School has achieved outstanding A-level results for 2019, with 28% of grades being A*/A and 64% being A*/B. The Deputy Headteacher, Mrs Anne-Marie Stott said, “We are extremely proud of our students, of the excellent results they have achieved and of the progress they have made during their time in the Sixth Form”.

-Among the many successes are students progressing to Oxford or to Yale in the USA.
+Among the many successes are students progressing to Oxford, Cambridge and to Yale in the USA.
 Maryam Wocial, Jasmine De Braganca and Shannon Dagnell all secured their places at Oxford.
 Maryam achieved A*s in Art and English Literature and an A in Music and will read Music at Lincoln College; Jasmine has A grades in French, German and Economics and will read French and German, whilst Shannon’s 4 A-levels included A* in Biology, which she will be reading, and Psychology.

 Travelling furthest for her studies, Simone Eligon will be majoring in English Literature at Yale University in the USA.
 She has a full scholarship for her skills as a footballer, having played for both the Chelsea and Millwall Lionesses academies and will be joining the Yale squad this year as their goalkeeper.
 She is already in the USA, since the term has started at Yale, but she will be delighted to know she has 3 A grades at A-level in English Literature, Geography and History.